 - your career aspirations

-- and your rationale for earning that MBA at Stanford, in particular.
+- and your rationale for earning your MBA at Stanford, in particular.

-- Essay 3: Answer two of the four questions below.
+- Essay 3: Answer one of the three questions below.
 Tell us not only what you did but also how you did it.
 What was the outcome?
 How did people respond?
 Only describe experiences that have occurred during the last three years.

 - Essay 1: 750 words

 - Use a 12-point font, double spaced

 - Recommended fonts are Arial, Courier, and Times New Roman

 - Indicate which essay question you are answering at the beginning of each essay (this does not count towards the 1,600 word limit).

 - Upload all three essays as one document

 - Preview the uploaded document to ensure that the formatting is true to the original

 Begin work on these essays early, to give yourself time to reflect, write, and edit.